mywrites/mywrites.github.io/app_delivery.md

 1. All hardware attached to Citrix servers or workstations using a Citrix receiver or resource must, before deployment, be listed on the current Citrix/Windows/VMware compatibility matrix, which is available online.
 Attached hardware not on these compatibility matrices will not be supported in the Citrix environment.
 1. XenApp software deployments must be performed in accordance with the best performance and reliability practices that Citrix Systems, Inc. provides for any current and supported versions of XenApp.
 1. Administrative/root access to Citrix infrastructure devices such as Server OS, Citrix Admin Console, and NetScaler is not allowed without written approval from the Systems Assurance Group (SAG).
 1. The vendor or a representative must install all vendor application software onto XenApp servers.
 IT support must be readily available to provide needed system access to accomplish this task.
 Per **Redacted** IT support protocol, no configuration changes are permitted to the Windows OS that will compromise security or OS functionality.
-SAG must review any potential issues to include the aforementioned changes before any production system deployments are authorized.
+SAG must review any potential issues including the aforementioned changes before any production system deployments are authorized.
 1. Failure by the vendor to upgrade the application to support new releases of Windows Server OS, VMware, or Citrix XenApp will result in loss of support for the application by the IT staff.
 1. Any production application performance or reliability issue that occurs after a vendor application publication and deployment on a XenApp server must be the responsibility of the vendor to remedy.
 IT support will engage and make any necessary and reasonable changes to fix any application or reliability issue, only at the direction of the application vendor.
 1. The vendor must provide any/all performance-enhancing solutions to satisfy the **Redacted** patient care providers and ancillary support staff requirements.